-Appendix C Table 2 shows a variety of tests that check for identification problems (beyond those that could affect the letter analysis, which were summarized above in section 5.2).
-It could be that nationalist writers and artists moved from city to city producing nationalist work, or that an unobserved variable leads to a higher or lower propensity of a city to produce nationalist work, or that some cities are simply producing more work, both nationalist and non-nationalist, or that the especially productive decade of the 1810 drives all the result.
-The models reported in the table address these concerns with additional controls for the number of nationalist writers / artists in a city, or for the total number of writers / artists (nationalist or not) in a city, by only looking at the first nationalist work produced by writers and artists (circumventing the traveling people problem), and by running a sample that excludes the 1810 decade.
+Appendix table C2 shows a variety of tests that explore possible identification problems (beyond those that could affect the letter analysis, which were summarized above in the results section titled "Personal Ties").
+It could be that nationalist writers and artists moved from city to city producing nationalist work, that an unobserved variable leads to a higher or lower propensity of a city to produce nationalist work, that some cities are simply producing more work, both nationalist and nonnationalist, or that the especially productive decade of the 1810 drives all the results.
+The models reported in the table address these concerns with additional controls for the number of nationalist writers/artists in a city, or for the total number of writers/artists (nationalist or not) in a city, or by only looking at the first nationalist work produced by writers and artists (circumventing the traveling people problem) or by running a sample that excludes the 1810 decade.

-Appendix D is dedicated to the coding of transportation networks and explores different distance thresholds to determine if a nationalist production could influence artists and writers; top-codes (rather than omitting as missing) cities that cannot be accessed via a transportation network; uses different clustering algorithms for identifying groups of cities connected through Roman roads.
+Appendix D is dedicated to the coding of transportation networks.
+It explores different distance thresholds to determine whether a nationalist production could influence artists and writers, top-codes (rather than omits as missing) cities that cannot be accessed via a transportation network, and uses different clustering algorithms for identifying groups of cities connected through Roman roads.

-Appendices E and F look at analysis of the influence of letters (in E at the writer/artist level and in F at the city level) by using different model specifications, disaggregating by genre, and by adding additional controls to circumvent identification problems.
+Appendices E and F revisit the role of letters by prominent nationalists (in app.
+E at the writer/artist level and in app.
+F at the city level) by using different model specifications, disaggregating by genre, and adding additional controls to address identification problems.

-Appendix G seeks to discover linear and non-linear temporal heterogeneity over the 150 year time span of our data.
+Appendix G looks for linear and nonlinear temporal heterogeneity over the 150-year time span of our data.
 It shows models that include interactions with linear time as well as with decade dummies.
+The most noteworthy results have been mentioned above in the section titled "Frame Resonance."